UoM-Robotics-Society/HackABot2024/mona_maze/README.md

 -	PC-to-Robot communication
 -	Basic centralised swarm algorithm for control

-Only 1 teams can test at a time in each maze.
+Only 1 team can test at a time in each maze.

 Useful links to information, websites and examples can be found in the [info](info) folder.